 One daughter might be talking to a party member and acting flirty to mess with the character only for the other daughter to shove her way into the conversation and continue doing the same.

 Morgantha, on the other hand, is much more calculated and cruel.

 When dealing with customers, she makes it a point to seem like a kindly old woman.
 If a customer isn’t paying a debt or tries to speak against her, however, her tone quickly shifts.

 In dealing with her daughters, Morgantha is a very stern mother.
 She doesn’t particularly care for her daughters but tolerates them if only for the sake of maintaining the coven.

 If pressed, Morgantha will gladly sacrifice one or both of her daughters to save her own skin.
 She reasons that she can always create more daughters but that she herself is irreplaceable.

 I portray Morgantha as the longsuffering brains of the Hags’ operation while Bella and Offalia are more impulsive and seemingly dim-witted followers.
 (I’ve found the Stepmother and stepsisters from Disney’s Cinderella are a great reference for the Hags’ internal dynamic!)

 Regardless, don’t be fooled!
-They are all irredeemably cruel.
+They are all irredeemably wicked!

 The Hags’ Agenda